 The abstract should be a single paragraph of 250 words or less.
 It should be specific, telling why and how the study was made, what the results were, and why they were important.
 The abstract should read like a “mini-manuscript” with 1 to 2 sentences each for a justification/rationale, objective(s), methods, results, and conclusion.

 Addition of an over-wintering cereal rye (Secale cereal) cover crop (CC) to Midwestern maize (Zea mays)-based systems offers several environmental benefits, but the long-term effects on soil hydrological properties is not well-understood.
 We utilized four long-term (10+ year) no-till trials in Iowa, USA that included a replicated winter rye CC and no-cover treatment in systems with a maize crop (grain or silage) rotated with soybean (Glycine max).
 At each trial, we took intact 7.62 diameter soil samples from a 10-18 cm depth increment shortly after cash crop planting in the spring of 2019.
 We measured the volumetric soil water content at saturation and matric potentials of -2.5, -10, -25, -50, -100, -200 and -500 cm water.
 Additionally, we measured organic matter, soil texture, and bulk densities of the samples.
 Pore-size distribution indices and air-entry potentials were estimated from non-linear model fits to the soil water retention curves.
 Water contents at saturation and at field capacity (-100 cm water) were taken directly from the data.
-Neither pore-size distribution nor air-entry potential were affected by CCs.
+Neither pore-size distribution nor air-entry potential (model parameters) were affected by CCs.
 At this depth, CCs did not meaningfully affect bulk density or water contents at saturation at any trial.
 At two trials, soil water content at field capacity was increased by 1.3% (SE: 0.5%) and 1.2% (SE:0.4%), respectively.
 These changes were not related to above-ground biomass production of the CC.
 We propose a causal model relating CCs to soil properties relevant to soil water, which indicates root measurements may be key to understanding variable effects of CCs on soil water storage.
 Our results demonstrate more research is needed on the exact mechanisms by which CCs can improve soil water storage, as well as when and where those benefits may be most easily realized.

 Introduction